RiotPls/RiotPls/CONVENTIONS.md

 # Declarations #

-* Usage of `var` is preferred, except where the variable type is not obvious.
+* Usage of `var` is preferred, except where the variable type is not obvious, or when the precise type is not important.
 * Declare all fields/variables in their respective line.
 * Use All Man's Brances, you can free to omit braces if they aren't needed as long as it doesn't hurt readability or makes the code ambiguous.